County General Hospital

 “The doctor is just finishing up with another patient.
 He should be in to discuss the results of your MRI in a few moments.
 You can get dressed now.”

 Amelia’s face stretched into an approximation of a smile and mumbled a thanks.
-In response, the nurses lips curled into a sneer and she looked Amelia up and down before swinging the door open hard enough for it to make a very loud thud as the knob impacted the wall, and disappeared into the hallway without even bothering to wait for the door to latch as it swung closed again.
+In response, the nurses lips curled into a sneer and she looked Amelia up and down before swinging the door open hard enough for it to make a loud thud as the knob impacted the wall, and disappeared into the hallway without even bothering to wait for the door to latch as it swung closed again.

-“Well, that was pleasant,” Amelia sighed and walked across the room to close the door, but when her hand touched the hardwood she stopped straining her ears.
+“Well, that was pleasant,” Amelia sighed and walked across the room to close the door, but when her hand touched the hardwood, she stopped straining her ears.

 A long mournful wail permeated the corridor.
 She shivered and listened for it again.
-It had sounded so inhuman, so full of rage and pain that she wondered exactly what sort of creature might have made it.
+It had sounded so inhuman, so full of rage and pain she wondered what sort of creature might have made it.

 “God, is this night every going to end?”
 She asked the open air while letting out a single frustrated sigh.

 She left the door open and scrambled across the room, snatching her gun from her bag of belongings before dashing into the chaos of the corridor without.